 With a couple of clicks of the mouse and a decent internet connection you can find nearly anyplace on earth.
 But that wasn’t true in the early 1980s.
 Trying to find Macchia Albanese—the town I had reason to believe was the birthplace of Nanny, my father’s mother’s mother—was going to take some work.

 My first naïve attempts involved travel books like Frommer’s and Fielding’s, which turned up nothing.
-I’d been to Italy a few times, visiting places from Venice to Sicily, so Ihad some more locally-focused books around.
+I’d been to Italy a few times, visiting places from Venice to Sicily, so Ihad some more locally-focused books around that contained information about smaller towns.
 Nothing there either.
 I moved on to atlases and library books and although I don’t recall which combination of things worked, I did come up with what I thought might be Macchia’s general, if not exact, location.
 It was time for another letter.

 This time, I wrote to one of my great aunts.
 Although she was on my father’s father’s side, she had been very close with his mother’s family and I thought she might remember hearing something.
 At the least, she could tell me what she knew about her own branch, the Fazios.
 She sent back some information, leading to overconfidence on my part that we were ready to go.